NO. OF CREDITS:

 In 500-750 words:

 Assignment #2: COURSE FORUM: What do You Care About?

 The first step is to find out what you and your students care about.
 When I’m shocked, angry or sad about something that has happened to me, friends, community or in the world, that’s a good indicator for getting into action.
 This assignment will introduce you to broad areas of concern and show steps for student engagement.

 1. Review the steps to take to help students become engaged by reading the first section titled How to Become a Student Activist. https://www.accreditedschoolsonline.org/resources/student-activism-on-campus/

-3. In 300-500 words describe the five things you personally are most concerned about, and discuss how you would go about determining what your students are passionate about.
+3. In 300-500 words describe the five things you personally are most concerned about and discuss how you would go about supporting your students' passions.